MiyaoCat/frontend-mentor-challenges/README.md

 * Add the HTML tags
 * Build out the mobile CSS
 * Build out the desktop CSS
-* Build out the Javascript
+* Build out the Javascript (This is sometimes done while building out the baseline CSS)
 * Review
 * Publish!